vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 ### 6.5 Querying link data: ArangoDB as a graph store
 Although both `airports` and `flights` are collections in ArangoDB, we set `flights` to be an "Edge" collection, which means that it should have a `_from` and a `_to` key as it is used to link documents in other collections to each other.

 There are 2 types of graphs in ArangoDB: named graphs and anonymous graphs.
-Although named graphs are more powerful, we will limit ourselves here to anonymous graphs because these support the AQL language that we've been using up to now.

-To run any graph queries, we first need to _create_ the graph.
+Before we run the queries below, we will first create a named graph.
 To do so, click on `Graphs` and then on `Add Graph`.
 You will be presented with the following box:

 <img src="{{ site.baseurl }}/assets/arangodb_creategraph.png" width="600px"/>